-I have been making pie dough since I was in Home Economics's in my high school years, and the one thing I remember most that my teacher taught me was if you want to make a good pie crust, "you have to keep making it until you get the hang of it"!
+I have been making pie dough since I was in Home Economics in my high school years.
+The one thing I remember most that my teacher taught me was if you want to make a good pie crust, "you have to keep making it until you get the hang of it"!
 You know the old saying, "practice makes perfect", well that's what it takes to make really good pie crust.

 In the early 70's, I came across this recipe for Easy Homemade Buttery Shortbread Crust.
-You don't even need a rolling pin for this one, just a bowl and a fork to mix with.
+You don't even need a rolling pin for this one, just a fork to mix with and a bowl.
 You press the buttery crumbs evenly in the pie plate and bake.
 See what I mean so easy!

 Easy Homemade Buttery Shortbread Crust